 - C = 25

 The stock will be kept back at location A because this is the lowest cost solution.
 However, the optimizer will keep all the demand and share none of it with B or C. If the optimizer nondelivery charge is changed so that C = 55, then C will simply get all of the stock.
-If all locations are set to the same cost, SNP seems to decide by random (although it always seems to send to the same location) which one of the locations will receive the stock, and will again ship all of it to that location.
+If all locations are set to the same cost, SNP seems to decide by random (although it always seems to send to the same site) which one of the locations will receive the stock, and will again ship all of it to that location.

 This lack of attention to detail and oversimplification of deployment functionality is frankly shocking.